 I am here to help you master the course material.
-I encourage to you to stop by my office during office hours to get clarification on material presented in class to get additional information about topics we have (or have not) covered in class that interest you.
+I encourage to you to arrange a zoom meeting, stop by during office hours, or stay after class to get clarification on material presented in class to get additional information about topics we have (or have not) covered in class that interest you.
 If you cannot make office hours or need a longer time to talk, you can make an appointment to meet at another time.
 You can also reach me by email.
+Please cc the teaching assistant for emails.
 If you don't hear back from me within 2 days, please email me again.